afroCoderHanane/CoffeeMachine/README.md

 ## Description

-> As user prompt an entry between report, espresso, latte or cappucino, the program verifies if their are enough resources to make\n the customer entry. if yes, user is prompted to insert coins. the coins are compared with the price of each item and return the\n item and coffee if operation sucessful or tell the user that the coins weren't enough if operation failed.
-The coffee machine turn off\n as soon as user press 'off'.
+> As user prompt an entry between report, espresso, latte or cappucino, the program verifies if their are enough resources to make the customer entry. if yes, user is prompted to insert coins. the coins are compared with the price of each item and return the item and coffee if operation sucessful or tell the user that the coins weren't enough if operation failed.
+The coffee machine continue as long as user don't press 'off'.

 ## Getting Started